leighlawhon/leighlawhon.github.io/_posts/2024-02-13-prioritization.markdown

 ## Background
 Working at a SaaS startup can introduce unique prioritization challenges.
 You typically work with a small dev team, have many features to execute, on and have many stakeholders competing for their work.
 There are several ways to approach prioritization, but inevitably you will run into a situation where stakeholders and their work will have equal priority and you will have to make a call.

 In this article, I present my approach to prioritization and what to do when there is a stalemate.
-To illustrate this, I will use the following list of features for a fake SaaS Startup:
+To illustrate this, I will use the following FIFO (first in first out) prioritized list of features for a fake SaaS Startup:

 {% include feature_table.markdown%}

 ## Approach
+Let's start with two basic prioritization techniques, MoSCoW and BRICE, to get an idea of how to prioritize when there is a clear hierarchy.

 ### Basic Prioritization Methods
+The following frameworks help Product Managers put metrics around feature requests and cumminicate prioritization.
+Not only do these frame works allow PdMs to create a roadmap (when things will get done), they can help your stakehodlers understand why their work is prioritized the way it is.

 #### MoSCoW
+MoSCoW, or Must, Should, Could, Wont (right now) is an easy to uderstand framework that can quickly sequence your feature requests.
+In my exeprience, I bucket requests in the following ways (note this can change depending on the company goals):
+- **Must Do:**
+  - Something is broken and preventing usage of the app
+  - There is a deadline that is enforced by a contract or compliance
+  - The request is preventing another team from completing their work
+- **Should Do:**
+  - Something is broken, but there is a good workaround
+  - The request will have a large impact (see BRICE)
+- **Could Do:**
+  - The exeprience can be improved, but is currently working
+  - The request will have a small impact (see BRICE)
+- **Wont Do (right now):**
+  - No evidence of improvement to the experience and needs to be tested
+  - The request will have a no noticable impact (see BRICE)

+Below is how our feature list is prioritized with MoSCoW:

 #### BRICE

 ### Competing Stakeholders and Features
-There are several ways you can manage competing OKRs and organizational teams.
-You can prioritize in the following ways:
+When prioritizing there will be conflict, where two or more stakeholders or features compete for the same spot.
+So what do you do then?
+In my experience, I first lean of leadership for guidance.
+However, when you are in a start up environmentn, company goals may be unclear, for example all stakeholders are fighting for your time to execute on their solutions to complete comapny OKRs.
+When this happens, I use the follwoing approaches and ask for buy in from the stake holders.

 - **Linear:** Have the competing stakeholders rank and then complete features end-to-end and then move on to the next.
     - Benefit: Keeps the development team focused.